gafitenison/gafitenison/README.md

 ## ⚡ Fun Facts

 - I love exploring new technologies and applying them to solve real-world problems.
-- In my free time, I enjoy hiking, photography, playing chess, and videography.
+- In my free time, I enjoy learning code, photography, content creation, and videography.

 ## 🏆 Achievements and Contributions